EinfachGustaf/namemc-api-kt/README.md

 # namemc-api-kt
-An easy to use api for interacting with [NameMC](https://namemc.com)
+An easy to use api for Kotlin interacting with [NameMC](https://namemc.com)

 ## example
 ```kotlin